Deploying the Microsoft Rights Management connector

 For more information, see the following resources:

-Integrating your on-premises identities with Azure Active Directory
+- Integrate on-premises Active Directory domains with Azure Active Directory

 |A minimum of two member computers on which to install the RMS connector:

-- A 64-bit physical or virtual computer running one of the following operating systems: Windows Server 2016, Windows Server 2012 R2, Windows Server 2012, or Windows Server 2008 R2.
+- A 64-bit physical or virtual computer running one of the following operating systems: Windows Server 2016, Windows Server 2012 R2, Windows Server 2012.

 - At least 1 GB of RAM.

 - A minimum of 64 GB of disk space.

 - Access to the internet via a firewall (or web proxy) that does not require authentication.

 - Must be in a forest or domain that trusts other forests in the organization that contain installations of Exchange or SharePoint servers that you want to use with the RMS connector.